 String jsonString = "{\"name\": \"John\", \"age\": 30}";

-Validation ensures that the JSON data adheres to a specific schema or structure.
-This is especially important when working with APIs or external data sources.
+Parsing JSON ensures the data is syntactically correct, but validation ensures the data adheres to the expected structure and types.
+This is especially important when working with APIs or user-generated content.

 {